Ledig stilling på Universitetet i Oslo

 Associate Professor in Social Anthropology

-We welcome you to apply for a permanent position as Associate Professor in Social Anthropology at the Department of Social Anthropology, University of Bergen.
+Applications are invited for a permanent position as Associate Professor (SKO 1011) in Social Anthropology to be based at the Department of Social Anthropology.
+Preferred starting date August 2021.

-The successful candidate is expected to contribute to the long term development of the research and teaching community at the Department, and participate in teaching, supervision and examination work at all levels and across most regular anthropological topics, as well as conducting administrative tasks and taking part in committee work.
+The successful candidate is expected to contribute to the long-term development of the research and teaching community at the Department.

 - Personal suitability and motivation for the position